 Preferred gig venue: large stadium or scruffy sweat box?

 Give me the atmosphere of a packed out scruffy sweat box with the sound of a massive stadium please!
 Is that allowed?

-You can have that, mate.
+You can have that.
 When people listen to your music – either at live shows or through a pair of earphones – how do you want them to feel?

-Ok, here’s my dream as it stands, but like I mentioned before, I’m very indecisive!
-I want the band to be at the level of selling out the larger touring venues – Leadmill main room and the O2 Academy, etc. I think that’s the perfect size: where you can see to the back of the room but it’s a proper show at the same time!
+OK, here’s my dream as it stands, but like I mentioned before, I’m very indecisive!
+I want the band to be at the level of selling out the larger touring venues – Leadmill main room and the O2 Academy, etc. I think that’s the perfect size: being able see to the back of the room but do a proper show at the same time!
 I’d like to get our music into a really cool film too… maybe a Tarantino movie or something, and get to go to the premiere dressed in a suit.
-Oh, and as our sound engineer, Francis, always says, ‘you’ve done really well if you can afford to buy a house from it.’
+Oh, and as our sound engineer, Francis, always says: “You’ve done really well if you can afford to buy a house from it.”
 So I’d pick myself up a nice semi in the suburbs.
 Now, that’s the dream!